How to Enhance Overall Equipment Effectiveness for Maximum Production Efficiency

 The Core Factors of OEE (The “Big Three”)

-The overall Equipment Effectiveness can be reduced to three important measures that determine the actual manufacturing capacity of your plant.
-Availability, Performance and Quality multiply to provide you with only one, ruthless pulse test of how effectively you operate.
+Overall Equipment Effectiveness is built on three critical measures that together determine the actual manufacturing capacity of your plant.
+Availability, Performance, and Quality multiply together to give you a single, ruthless pulse test of how effectively you are operating.

 1. Availability

-This is a percentage of the planned time that your equipment is running.
-It alienates uptime by disregarding the speed and quality of products.
-Unplanned stops (unanticipated breakdowns, material shortages) or planned stops (scheduled maintenance, requiring changeovers, cleaning) cause availability to be reduced.
+Availability is the percentage of planned production time that your equipment is actually running.
+It isolates uptime, regardless of speed or quality.
+Both unplanned stops (unexpected breakdowns, material shortages) and planned stops (scheduled maintenance, changeovers, cleaning) reduce your availability score.

 2. Performance

-Performance measures the rate of your equipment relative to its theoretical maximum speed, the Ideal Cycle Time.
-It can only be measured in the state of the machine in operation.
-The performance losses occur when machines run slower than they should on account of wear and tear or of poor materials or micro-stoppages--of short interruptions that may last less than a minute because of minor jams or misfeeds.
+Performance measures the rate at which your equipment runs relative to its theoretical maximum speed, known as the Ideal Cycle Time.
+It is only measured while the machine is in operation.
+Performance losses occur when machines run slower than they should — due to wear and tear, poor materials, or micro-stoppages: short interruptions lasting less than a minute caused by minor jams or misfeeds.

 3. Quality

-Quality is the percentage of good units produced to the total units produced commonly referred to as First Pass Yield.
-Quality losses include parts which are defective, forcing them to be scrapped or reworked.
-These are steady-state production defects, and startup defects, which occur during the warming up of a machine or during stabilization following a changeover.
+Quality is the percentage of good units produced relative to the total units started, commonly called First Pass Yield.
+Quality losses include defective parts that must be scrapped or reworked — both steady-state production defects and startup defects that occur during machine warm-up or stabilization after a changeover.

-While the Big Three calculates your overall score, breaking these factors into six specific loss categories reveals exactly how to fix your hidden inefficiencies.
+While the Big Three gives you your overall score, breaking these factors into six specific loss categories reveals exactly where to focus your improvement efforts.

 Six Big Losses in OEE